vippsas/vipps-developers/faqs/pos-integrations-faq.md

 If it is not possible for the POS solution to handle a fallback URL you may use one of the following options:

-1. Set fallbackURL to be the merchant's website
+1. Set `fallbackURL` to be the merchant's website
-2. Set fallbackURL to be this Vipps hosted static page: [www.vipps.no/thankyoupage/](https://www.vipps.no/thankyoupage/)
+2. Set `fallbackURL` to be this static page: [www.vipps.no/thankyoupage/](https://www.vipps.no/thankyoupage/)

 See also: